 One PM’s product can look drastically different from another.
 That’s one reason why we have a passion for product management; the scope of the community and digital product itself is diverse and far-ranging.
 This week on Product Talk, we welcome JourneyApps CPO Kobie Botha to the mic, for a discussion with Mighty Capital on reasoning with first principles and the specificities of product management for developer platforms.

-Scroll down for the highlights of this week’s product conversation, or catch the full episode above, on Apple Podcasts, or Spotify.
+Scroll down for the highlights of this week’s product conversation, catch the full episode above, and subscribe below to Product Talk on iTunes and Spotify.

 On the value of JourneyApps to Product Managers